alexandruast/platform-inception/README.md

 Factory-Jenkins creates and manages all non-prod environments, where things get produced (Factory).
 Prod-Jenkins creates and manages all prod environments, where things get deployed to public (Prod).
 Sandbox infrastructure (Nomad, Consul, Vault, Fabio) is provisioned from Factory-Jenkins.
-Production infrastructure requires consul/vault clusters for factory and prod.

 #### ToDo